ivanov-gv/zpcg/README.md

 ```

 1. Header contains two station names (departure > arrival) written as in the official timetable
-2. Headers delimiter character '>' is alligned to match the timetable character, if possible
+2. Headers delimiter character '>' is aligned to match the timetable character, if possible
 3. Following rows contains a train number with a link to the official timetable, departure time from the departure station and departure time from the arrival station
 4. Rows are sorted in the ascending order by the departure station time
-5. Whole message uses a monospace font to make it possible to match the allign of the header and the timetable rows
+5. Whole message uses a monospace font to make it possible to match the indent of the header and
+   the timetable rows

 #### With an intersection

-Response with a route with an intesection is in the following format:
+Response with a route with an intersection is in the following format:

 ```
 Virpazar > Podgorica > Nikšić